wp-plugins/wp-imageflow2/readme.txt

 == Description ==

-** Version 1.6.4 requires GD Version 2.0.1 or later for reflections.
-If your reflections don't work, revert to the old reflection script by renaming
-"php/reflect.php" to something else and renaming "php/old reflect.php" to "php/reflect.php".
-This will allow reflections to work but you lose support for transparent PNGs. **

 Display nice looking ImageFlow galleries within posts and pages.
 Link each image to either a Lightbox preview or an external URL.
 The Lightbox pop-up supports cycling through all the photos - left/right arrows appear when hovering over the photos.
 Supports multiple instances of the galleries on a single page.

-This is a very light script that uses the basic JQuery library;
+This is a light script that uses the basic JQuery library;

-There are two ways to insert a WP-ImageFlow2 gallery:
+There are three ways to insert a WP-ImageFlow2 gallery:

 1. Use the built-in Wordpress media library use the shortcode [wp-imageflow2]
 2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]
+3. Tag images in your media library using the Media Tags plugin by Paul Menard and use the shortcode [wp-imageflow2 mediatag=tagslug]

 You can configure the background color, text color, container width and choose black or white for the scrollbar.
 Auto-rotation of the images is now supported.

+Two versions of the reflection script are provided.
+The default, V2, works on most servers.
+V3 provides PNG reflections but requires a higher version of GD that many servers don't support.
+You can choose which version to use (or none at all) on the settings page.

 When using the built in Wordpress library, the photo title will be displayed below each image.
 When using a subfolder gallery, the image name will be displayed below each image.

 For a built-in gallery, the image may link to either the large size image or an external url.